renebarto/baremetal/doc/tutorials/09-mailbox.md

 74: } // namespace baremetal
 ```

-- Line 48-52: We declare the same `PropertySerial` struct
+- Line 48-52: We declare the same `PropertySerial` struct as we did before in the application code
-- Line 54: We implement the `RPIProperties` constructor, which is again quite straightforward.
+- Line 54-57: We implement the `RPIProperties` constructor, which is again quite straightforward.
 We store the `Mailbox` reference for use in the methods
 - Line 59-72: We implement the method `GetBoardSerial()`
   - Line 61: We instantiate a `ProperySerial` struct
   - Line 62: We instantiate a RPIPropertiesInterface